hapax/hapax.github.io/assets/simple-physics.md

 To make this as small as possible, you should make $u$ as large as possible.
 In other words, run for shelter!
-This is particularly clear for the case you travel more slowly than the rain, with $(v/u) \gg 1$, where
+This is particularly clear when the rain falls much faster than you run, with $(v/u) \gg 1$, in which case

 $$
 n V \approx \pi n R^2 d v/u = (\pi n R^2 v)t.